 We are committed to providing a wide extra curricular offer for our children through a variety of clubs hosted in school.
-Children from all Key Stages enjoy gymnastics, football, multi-skills, book club, French, photography, art, Eco and music clubs to name but a few.
+Children enjoy gymnastics, football, multi-skills, book club, French, photography, art, Eco and music clubs to name but a few.